-Options are:

 -O DIR output directory for exported files (default: "export")

 -d DIR include session directory

--1 list exports
+-l list exports

 -n no build of session

 -o OPTION override Isabelle system OPTION (via NAME=VAL or NAME)

--s system build mode for session image
+-p NUM prune path of exported files by NUM elements

--x PATTERN extract files matching pattern (e.g.\ ":" for all)
+-x PATTERN extract files matching pattern (e.g.\ ":" for all) '''

+List or export theory exports for SESSION: named blobs produced by

 '''

-List or export theory exports for SESSION: named blobs produced by isabelle build.
+isabelle build.
 Option -1 or -x is required; option -x may be repeated.

 '''

+'''

-The PATTERN language resembles glob patterns in the shell, with ? and \ (both excluding ":" and "/"), \\ (excluding ":"), and [abc] or , and variants {pattern1,pattern2,pattern3}.
+The PATTERN language resembles glob patterns in the shell, with ? and (both excluding ":" and "/"), (excluding ":"), and [abc] or , and variants {pattern1,pattern2,pattern3}.

+'''

-The specified session is updated via isabelle build (§2.3), with the same options -d, -o, -s.
+The specified session is updated via isabelle build (§2.3), with the same options -d, -o.
 The option -n suppresses the implicit build process: it means that a potentially outdated session database is used!